sxlijin/sxlijin.github.io/posts/2024-02-18-joining-boundary.md

 ## Making the decision

-It took me weeks to make this decision (and Vaibhav, Aaron, I really appreciate how long you gave me to make it).
-I talked to almost everyone I know about it, tried the trick of "flip a coin and see if you're happy or not".
+It took me so, _so_ long to make this decision (and Vaibhav, Aaron, I really appreciate how long you gave me to make it).
+I talked to almost everyone I know about it, tried the trick of "flip a coin and see if you're happy or not", and spent weeks paralyzed by indecision.

-Ultimately, the thing that finally ended up convincing me was just semi-committing to one option, and telling friends that I had decided to join OpenAI.
-And I just couldn't help but feel like I was going to miss out on something amazing.
+Semi-committing to an option, and telling friends that I had decided to join OpenAI, and telling friends that I had decided to join Boundary - that was the litmus test I needed.

+I'm happy with the decision I made, and confident that in 5 years, that in 10 years, I'll be able to look back on this decision and be convinced I made the right call, regardless of whether or not Boundary succeeds.

-Once I started telling people that I was going to join Boundary - I felt a lot better about that decision.
-And if Boundary fails, and we don't make it - as all the startup statistics suggest - well, at least I'll have tried to do something big.
+Because even if we fail - and all the startup numbers say we will - at least I'll have tried to do something big, and I know we'll have fun along the way.

 ## Aside: self-reflection